Ford Edge 2007-2014: problems, engines, fuel economy, pros and cons, AWD system

-The Edge is a mid-size 5-seater crossover SUV.
+The Ford Edge is a mid-size, 5-seater crossover SUV.
 It rides on a car-based platform shared with its luxury twin Lincoln MKX, as well as Mazda CX-9.
-The Edge offers solid road feel with sporty handling and a smooth ride.
+The Edge offers a solid feel with sporty handling and a smooth ride.
 The 2011 and newer Ford Edge Sport with a 3.7L V6 is one of the quickest SUVs.

 2011 Ford Edge.

-The 2011 facelift brought a revised front and rear fascia, much upgraded interior (photos below) and available MyFord Touch with an 8-inch touch screen.
+The 2011 facelift brought a revised front and rear fascia, a much upgraded interior (photos below) and available MyFord Touch with an 8-inch touch screen.
 The 2.0L EcoBoost 4-cylinder engine has been added for 2012, but is only available with front-wheel drive.
 A used Ford Edge is not very expensive, but is it a good choice?
-What are pros and cons and reported problems to watch out for?
-Let's start with the engine choices.
+What are the pros and cons and reported problems to watch out for?

 2012 Ford Edge interior.

-EcoBoost 2.0L: For 2012, the Edge received an optional fuel-efficient 240-hp 2.0L EcoBoost engine in front-wheel drive trims.
+EcoBoost 2.0L: For 2012, the Edge received an optional fuel-efficient 240-hp 2.0L EcoBoost engine with front-wheel drive.
 It's a gasoline turbocharged direct-injected (GTDI) 4-cylinder motor.
 You can find it not only in many Ford vehicles but even in some Volvo and Range Rover products.
 As with any turbo engine, it needs to be maintained well to last.

 Timing belt or timing chain?
 The 3.5L and 3.7L V6s, as well as the 2.0L EcoBoost have a timing chain.
 A timing chain doesn't need to be replaced unless it's stretched or there is some other problem with it.